Hopje

+Rademaker's Hopjes

 A typical characteristic of the hopje is that it does not stick and that it does not go soft over time.
 J.P.
 Rademaker copied the hopjes and marketed them as "the only real Haagsche Hopjes".
 He was the first to wrap the individual sweets in printed paper, which was not usual at the time.
 Rademaker and Nieuwerkerk litigated for many years.
 When the Rotterdam company Rademaker took over Nieuwerkerk in 1949 the dispute continued between the two Rademaker companies for 40 years, until a 1989 ruling from the Dutch Advertising Code Committee ordered Rademaker to desist from using the term "the only real Haagsche Hopjes".
 Currently Rademaker Hopjes wrappers display the phrase "Alleen Echt Met Dit Merk" (Dutch: "Only Real With This Brand") instead.

 From 1990 to 1998 The Hague had a museum called Museum voor het Haagsche Hopje, which was dedicated to the hopje and its history, located in the monumental building Oude Molstraat 30.
 The museum has since closed down.

 Rademaker has been owned by RBV Leaf, part of the CSM group, since 1999.